Tandemz/tandemz.io/src/pages/posts/why-dark-patterns-creep-into-ux-designers-toolkits.md

 #### **Question #1 - Why am I doing this?**

-Whatever it is we are designing, from the simplest button to the product’s whole user journey, this is the most vital question that should never leave our minds.
+Whatever it is we are designing, from the simplest button to the products’ entire user journey, this is the most vital question that should never leave our minds.
 Why?
 Why am I working on this?
 Who am I doing it for?
 What is the need we’re addressing?
 If you are drawing inspiration from other products, do the same: ask yourself why they chose this solution, who they did it for.

 If you don’t know which users and what needs you are tackling - a real need, not an excuse of a need like “all our users need to know there is a new promotion on our phones”- then tread carefully, for you might just be working against your users’ interest without even knowing it.